sbalmt/xcheme/documents/operators.md

 #### Control repeat

-The control `repeat` operator is a unary operator used when you want to evaluate an expression and, in case of success, try to evaluate once more whenever the evaluation is `true`.
+The control `repeat` operator is a unary operator used when we want to evaluate an expression and, in case of success, try to evaluate once more whenever the last evaluation is `true`.

 Syntax: